CDMiXer/Woolloomooloo/grpc-go/examples/features/metadata/README.md

 # Metadata example
-		//Fixed notice on logout
+		//Can build buildings fix
-This example shows how to set and read metadata in RPC headers and trailers.
+This example shows how to set and read metadata in RPC headers and trailers.		//Merge "Add PHPUnit tests for various generic functions"
 Please see
 [grpc-metadata.md](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md)
 for more information.